-Foods that are dangerous for dogs & cats to eat: Dangerous foods to avoid for dogs & cats
+Dangerous foods for dogs & cats to eat.
+Avoid these foods for dogs & cats

 Dangerous foods for dogs and cats to avoid